-Lake Ontario Beach Park is located at the northernmost tip of the city of Rochester, and is bordered on the East by the mouth of the Genesee River.
+Ontario Beach Park is located at the northernmost tip of the city of Rochester, and is bordered on the East by the mouth of the Genesee River.

 The park is at the north end of the 16-mile Genesee Riverway Trail which runs through Rochester from Genesee Valley Park to Lake Ontario.
-The trail links the four Frederick Law Olmstead-designed parks together, and uses the various bridges that span the Genesee, plus the boardwalk at Turning Point Park.
+The trail links the four Frederick Law Olmsted-designed parks together, and uses the various bridges that span the Genesee, plus the boardwalk at Turning Point Park.

 Ontario Beach Park Bathhouse, Beach and Boardwalk

 The Dentzel Carousel

 The 1822 Genesee-Charlotte Lighthouse is the oldest active surviving lighthouse on Lake Ontario, and is located just a few blocks south on Lake Ave.

 Visitors wonder why the lighthouse is so far inland; where it stands now used to be shoreline.
 When open, you can go to the very top to look out over the lake, and what used to be marshlands.

 Food & Drink

 The great thing about Ontario Beach Park, opposed to other lakeside parks in the area, is the abundance of refreshment options.
 Some have been in the area for decades, others are brand new.

 Here are a few tried-and-true you can check out while visiting Charlotte: Hose 22, California Rollin, Jetty at the Port, Pelican’s Nest, Abbot’s Frozen Custard, LDR Char Pit, Mr. Dominic’s at the Lake, Windjammers, and Whiskey River Pub and Grill.